return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/include/kgd_kfd_interface_h.rst

 hqd_sdma_load
     Loads the SDMA mqd structure to a H/W SDMA hqd slot. used only for no HWS mode.

+hqd_dump
+    Dumps CPC HQD registers to an array of address-value pairs.
+    Array is allocated with kmalloc, needs to be freed with kfree by caller.

+hqd_sdma_dump
+    Dumps SDMA HQD registers to an array of address-value pairs.
+    Array is allocated with kmalloc, needs to be freed with kfree by caller.

 hqd_is_occupied
     *undescribed*